Ebonsignori/Operating-Systems-Fall-2018/lecture_9 (9-18)/README.md

 Thread pools limits the number of threads that the process can handle at any given time.

-When a process is created a number of empty threads are assigned to that process.
+When a process is created, a number of empty threads are assigned to that process.
 Those threads are called a thread pool.
 Each process has a number of threads.

 ## Thread Specific Data